Scouting in Montana: Recent history (1950-1990)

 In 1973, the Vigilante Area, Western Montana, Yellowstone Valley and North Central Montana councils all merged to make the Montana Council (#315).

 Boy Scouts of America in Montana today

 There are two Boy Scouts of America (BSA) local councils in Montana.
 Most of Montana lies within the Montana Council, except for Daniels and Sheridan counties, which are part of the Northern Lights Council.

 Montana Council

-The main council office is located in Great Falls.
-There are Field Service Offices in Billings, Bozeman and Missoula.

 History

 The Montana Council formed in 1973 from the merger of four councils: the Vigilante Area Council, Western Montana Council, Yellowstone Valley Council and the North Central Montana Council.

 Camps

 The largest of its council camps is K-M Scout Ranch (pronounced K bar M), located 23 mi north of Lewistown near the old mining town of Kendall.

-Camp Melita Island is a council camp located on Melita Island on Flathead Lake.
-Melita Island was bought by Montana Council in 2005, but its Scouting history dates back to about 1945 when the island was leased from the Scottish Rite and used as a camp for three decades.

-The Council also offers a high adventure backpacking program at the Montana High Adventure Base (MOHAB) operated by the Boone and Crockett Educational Foundation based at the Elmer E. Rasmuson Conservation Center at the Theodore Roosevelt Memorial Ranch, just east of the Bob Marshall Wilderness Complex and near Dupuyer, Montana.
-The program began in 2005, and became affiliated with the Montana Council in 2009.
-Scout troops from any council may participate.